frederic-perez/AmE-dictionary/data/dictionary.md

 __worst nightmare__ _n_ The thing someone fears most.
 __wort__
 __worthwhile__ _adj_ Sufficiently valuable or important to be worth one's time, effort, or interest.
+__would you be so kind as to__ :es: sería tan amable de, tendría la bondad de
 __would__ :mute:[wou~~l~~d]
 __wow factor__
 __wow__ _v_ :two::hammer: